ShelterBox Volunteer Portal Redesign

 This project involved usability testing, but unfortunately, I didn’t gather as many metrics or detailed insights to include in this case study.
 The feedback from users helped refine the design, but the focus was more on the improvements rather than comprehensive data collection.
 Since then, I’ve made a point to incorporate more detailed analytics and insights into my process.

 When I joined the ShelterBox volunteer portal project, the platform was in its third edition but had significant usability issues.
-Volunteers found it difficult to navigate and disengaging, resulting in low usage.
+Volunteers found it difficult to navigate and unengaging, resulting in low usage.
 A fresh approach was needed to improve the experience, and a new technology platform was selected to rebuild the tool from the ground up.

 Research

 To understand the pain points, I began by gathering feedback from key stakeholders regarding the known issues with the current portal.
 I also conducted interviews with several volunteers to gain insights into the specific challenges they faced while using the platform.
-These conversations helped identify recurring themes, giving us a solid foundation for developing a user-centered design.
-Additionally, I used these interviews to collect early-stage ideas and suggestions from the volunteers themselves, ensuring that the redesign would address their concerns and improve usability.

 Personas

-Next, I worked closely with the project owner to define key volunteer personas.
+Next, I worked closely with the project owner and community volunteer coordinator to define key volunteer personas.
 These personas were developed based on the research and feedback gathered from both stakeholders and volunteers.
 They represented distinct volunteer types, each with unique needs and behaviours when interacting with the portal.
-Throughout the project, these personas acted as a guiding reference, ensuring that the design decisions aligned with the requirements of all user groups and that the portal would work effectively for everyone involved.

 When I joined the ShelterBox volunteer portal project, the platform was in its third edition but had significant usability issues.
-Volunteers found it difficult to navigate and disengaging, resulting in low usage.
+Volunteers found it difficult to navigate and unengaging, resulting in low usage.
 A fresh approach was needed to improve the experience, and a new technology platform was selected to rebuild the tool from the ground up.

 Research

 To understand the pain points, I began by gathering feedback from key stakeholders regarding the known issues with the current portal.
 I also conducted interviews with several volunteers to gain insights into the specific challenges they faced while using the platform.
-These conversations helped identify recurring themes, giving us a solid foundation for developing a user-centered design.
-Additionally, I used these interviews to collect early-stage ideas and suggestions from the volunteers themselves, ensuring that the redesign would address their concerns and improve usability.

 Personas

-Next, I worked closely with the project owner to define key volunteer personas.
+Next, I worked closely with the project owner and community volunteer coordinator to define key volunteer personas.
 These personas were developed based on the research and feedback gathered from both stakeholders and volunteers.
 They represented distinct volunteer types, each with unique needs and behaviours when interacting with the portal.
-Throughout the project, these personas acted as a guiding reference, ensuring that the design decisions aligned with the requirements of all user groups and that the portal would work effectively for everyone involved.

-Wireframes
+Whiteboard Wireframes

 To begin the design process, I facilitated a workshop with the project stakeholders, using the personas we had defined earlier to guide our discussion.
 During the session, I sketched low-fidelity wireframes directly on a whiteboard, focusing on the key screens and elements needed for the portal.
 By referencing the personas throughout the workshop, we ensured that each feature and layout was tailored to meet the needs of different volunteer types.